-The definitive and expert review is right here, to elucidate more about the types of paintings, types of drawings after elaborating about the fundamental difference between the two.
-And additionally, you also get to know more about differences that lie in drawing technique and painting technique.
+The definitive and expert review is right here, to clarify more, the types of paintings, types of drawings after elaborating about the fundamental difference between the two.
+And additionally, you also get to know more about differences that exist between each drawing technique and painting technique.

 Let’s get the Basics Right